Omarosa slammed for ‘disgraceful’ conduct after new release of secretly taped Trump call

 “General Kelly came to me and said that you guys wanted me to leave,” Omarosa responds.

-“No. Nobody ever told me about it,” Trump replied.
+“No. Nobody ever told me about it,” Trump replies.

 “You know, they run a big operation, but I didn’t know it,” Trump is recorded saying. “...
 God dammit.
 I don’t love you leaving at all.”